Minijump/Squirrel/README.md

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method (of odoo?))
-* Can not open file explorer for creating/editing data source

 ### To do MVP
 * Add actions